johannstark/johannstark/README.md

 I'm **Juanes** and i like to build stuff 🤖 🛠️

-I work as Backend Tech Lead @ [Hunty](https://hunty.com) but as an *electronics engineer*, i love to build robots and devices as a hobby.
+I work as Team Manager @[Ekumen](https://ekumenlabs.com/) and, as an *electronics engineer*, i love to build robots and devices as a hobby.
 I hope one day, one of this creations may hit the market and **change the world! 🚀**

 ### I can help you with: